Skip to main content

 • Provider configuration is stored in ~/.config/hrns/config.json.

-• Skills are loaded automatically from the default roots if present.
+• Skills are loaded automatically from the default roots if present and appended to the active system prompt as discoverable context.